ALL THAT GOLD | Sharon Henry

 The Silver Pagoda is so called because there are over 5000 silver floor tiles.
 These have now been covered by a red carpet but apparently a corner section is visible that we missed on our visit.

 The King’s living area is off limits on the tour and takes up half of the total palace ground area.
 King Norodom Sihamoni is an interesting character.
 He’s a bachelor who spent most of his life outside of Cambodia, having schooled from a young age in Czechoslovakia.
 He taught dance in France before ascending the throne following his father’s abdication in 2004.

-The Royal Palace is worthy a jot on any Phnom Penh visitor’s itinerary.
+If you’re looking for things to do in Phnom Penh the Royal Palace is worthy a jot on any visitor’s itinerary.
 Even if just for a glimpse of how the other half lives, away from the poverty and hard slog of those living on the other side of the palace walls.
 Just be sure to dress appropriately and lower your customer service expectations.

-Entrance fee is $6.50 and apparently there are multi-lingual tour guides available for hire although we were not made aware of this.
-T-shirts and wide legged pants are on sale near the ticket stall at $3 each as an option for those caught out with the dress code (one size fits all but don’t expect to win any fashion prizes.)
+The Royal Palace Phnom Penh entrance fee is US$6.50 and apparently there are multi-lingual tour guides available for hire although we were not made aware of this.
+T-shirts and wide legged pants are on sale near the ticket stall at US$3 each as an option for those caught out with the dress code (one size fits all but don’t expect to win any fashion prizes.)